HIIT Workouts for Beginners: Quick & Easy Home Exercises

 2. Assume a standing stance a little wider than shoulder-width apart and hold the kettlebell in your hands between the legs.

-3. Start the exercise by bending in your hips while keeping your knees slightly flexed during the whole motion.
+3. Start the exercise by bending your hips while keeping your knees slightly flexed during the whole motion.

 4. Move the kettlebell down and back between your legs, and return to the starting standing position.